PhilChodrow/website_source/content/feedback/feedback.md

 ### Disclaimer

-This is a *highly curated* list of feedback I've received from students in both official and unofficial course evaluations.
-I've divided the notes into broad themes.
+This is a *highly curated* subset of feedback I've received from students in both official and self-designed evaluations.
+I've divided the feedback into broad themes.

 ## Course Effectiveness